a-cosmology-group/acg/resources/index.md

 ### [The Crisis in Cosmology is now catastrophic](https://darkmattercrisis.wordpress.com/2020/11/10/the-crisis-in-cosmology-is-now-catastrophic/)
 **by Pavel Kroupa** - The Dark Matter Crisis - 2020 Nov.
 10

-Below are recent scientific developments which strongly suggest that the standard model of cosmology (the SMoC) which relies on the existence of cold or warm dark matter (C/WDM) particles is not a correct description of the observed Universe.
+Recent scientific developments strongly suggest that the standard model of cosmology (the SMoC) which relies on the existence of cold or warm dark matter (C/WDM) particles is not a correct description of the observed Universe.

 ### [A pre-history of the prediction of the amplitude of the second peak of the cosmic microwave background](https://tritonstation.com/2020/07/29/a-pre-history-of-the-prediction-of-the-amplitude-of-the-second-peak-of-the-cosmic-microwave-background/)
 **by Stacy McGaugh** - tritonstation - 2020 July.
 29